It opens your abdomen (belly), where urine leaves your body.

 They will look at your stoma with you, track how it is healing, and help you choose the pouching system and ostomy accessory products (products you can use in conjunction with your pouching system) that are best for your body.

-After you are discharged from the hospital, contact your doctor’s office if you need to speak with your WOC (Wounds, Stomata and Continence) nurse.
+After you are discharged from the hospital, contact your doctor’s office if you need to speak with your WOC (Wounds, Stomata, and Continence) nurse.

-If your WOC nurse is not available when you contact your doctor’s office, your doctor’s office will send them your message and they will contact you.
+If your WOC nurse is not available when you contact your doctor’s office, your doctor’s office will send them your message, and they will contact you.

 You should also contact your nurse if you have skin problems or have questions about your pouching system.

 You may lose some weight when you first regain it after surgery.
 During the 3-6 months after surgery, you will likely regain some of this weight.
-During this time, you may notice some small changes in the shape of your abdomen.
+During this time, you may notice some minor changes in the shape of your abdomen.

 These changes can make your bag system fit differently and uncomfortable.
 If this happens, contact your WOC nurse.
 They may recommend a bag system that is more flexible and moves with your body.

-Always contact your doctor’s office with your questions or concerns and to make an appointment with your nurse.
+Always contact your doctor’s office with your questions or concerns and make an appointment with your nurse.